 Satish Rao – Life coach and author, offering life coaching and masterclasses.

-Urban Pro – Online Personality Development courses for men and women
+Urban Pro – Online Personality Development courses

 The Science of Well-Being by Yale University – One of the most popular personal development courses of all time, this free course offered via Coursera covers misconceptions about happiness, expectations, biases and strategies to overcome problems.